Plutarch's Life of Timoleon

 Part One

-[After this, while Timoleon marched to Calauria, Hicetas made an inroad into the borders of Syracuse, where he] carried away a marvellous great spoil.
-And after he had done great hurt, and spoiled the country, he returned back again, and came by Calauria to spite Timoleon, knowing well enough he had at that time but few men about him.
+After this, while Timoleon marched to Calauria, Hicetas made an inroad into the borders of Syracuse, where he carried away a marvellous great spoil.
+And having done much mischief and havoc, he returned back again, and came by Calauria to spite Timoleon, knowing well enough he had at that time but few men about him.
 Timoleon suffered him to pass by, but followed him afterwards with his horsemen and lightest armed footmen.
-Hicetas, understanding that, passed over the river called Damurias, and so stayed on the other side as though he would fight, trusting to the swift running of the river [and the height and steepness of the bank on each side, giving advantage enough to make him confident.]
+Hicetas, understanding that, passed over the river called Damyrias, and so stayed on the other side as though he would fight, trusting to the swift running of the river and the height and steepness of the bank on each side, giving advantage enough to make him confident.

-And within a few days after, Timoleon, leading his army to the city of the Leontines, took Hicetas alive there, with his son Eupolemus, and Euthymus, the general of his horsemen; who were delivered into his hands by [Hicetas'] own soldiers.
-[Hicetas and his son were then executed as tyrants and traitors; and Euthymus, though a brave man, and one of singular courage, could obtain no mercy, because he was charged with] certain injurious words he spake against the Corinthians.
+And within a few days after, Timoleon, leading his army to the city of the Leontines, took Hicetas alive there, with his son Eupolemus, and Euthymus, the general of his horsemen; who were delivered into his hands by Hicetas' own soldiers.
+Hicetas and his son were then executed as tyrants and traitors; and Euthymus, though a brave man, and one of singular courage, could obtain no mercy, because he was charged with certain injurious words he spoke against the Corinthians.

-[omission: the murder by the Syracusans of the wives and daughters of Hicetas, in revenge for a similar act done against Dion.
+[Omission: the murder by the Syracusans of the wives and daughters of Hicetas, in revenge for a similar act against Dion.
 Mamercus (the tyrant of Catana) continued to conspire against Timoleon but was eventually caught and executed.]

 Part Two